logo

 Wagner finished the music of Tristan und Isolde in 1859.
 Tristan und Isolde had its premiere at the Königliches Hof- und Nationaltheater on 10 June 1865.

-Tristan und Isolde was produced in the following cities the first years after the world premiere in 1865
+Tristan und Isolde productions the first years after the world premiere in 1865

 1876 Berlin